gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

     With every user combination, try to login and signup with invalid second factor, invalid password to see how the system reacts.

-    WebAuthn in the release `tsh` binary is implemented using libfido2 for linux/macOS.
+    WebAuthn in the release `tsh` binary is implemented using libfido2.
 Ask for a statically built pre-release binary for realistic tests. (`tsh fido2 diag` should work in our binary.)
-Webauthn in Windows build is implemented using `webauthn.dll`. (`tsh webauthn diag` with security key selected in dialog should work.)

     Touch ID requires a signed `tsh`, ask for a signed pre-release binary so you may run the tests.

-    Windows Webauthn requires Windows 10 19H1 and device capable of Windows Hello.

   - [ ] Adding Users Password Only
   - [ ] Adding Users OTP
   - [ ] Adding Users WebAuthn
-    - [ ] macOS/Linux
-    - [ ] Windows
-  - [ ] Adding Users via platform authenticator
-    - [ ] Touch ID
+  - [ ] Adding Users Touch ID
-    - [ ] Windows Hello
   - [ ] Managing MFA devices
     - [ ] Add an OTP device with `tsh mfa add`
     - [ ] Add a WebAuthn device with `tsh mfa add`
-      - [ ] macOS/Linux
-      - [ ] Windows
-    - [ ] Add platform authenticator device with `tsh mfa add`
+    - [ ] Add a Touch ID device with `tsh mfa add`
-      - [ ] Touch ID
-      - [ ] Windows Hello
     - [ ] List MFA devices with `tsh mfa ls`
     - [ ] Remove an OTP device with `tsh mfa rm`
     - [ ] Remove a WebAuthn device with `tsh mfa rm`